phosphor-icons/react/README.md

 };
 ```

+> [!NOTE]
-> **Note:** The coordinate space of slotted elements is relative to the contents of the icon `viewBox`, which is 256x256 square.
+> The coordinate space of slotted elements is relative to the contents of the icon `viewBox`, which is 256x256 square.
 Only [valid SVG elements](https://developer.mozilla.org/en-US/docs/Web/SVG/Element#SVG_elements_by_category) will be rendered.

 ### Imports